 Lastly, and by no means leastly, how about because it is your right?
 Isn’t the general rule of the British constitution that anything which isn’t prohibited at law is permissible?
 Just because somebody works for the law, does not give them the right to decide what should be illegal and enforce that instead.
 That would be taking advantage of their powers of office.
 Which is also a criminal act by the way.
 Misconduct in Public Office it is often called.
 Or there’s Section 26 of the Courts and Criminal Justice Act which was introduced only last year, to prevent the police from abusing the powers that they wield over us…

 …Such as grabbing at cameras that are recording in public.
 A place where nobody has a right to privacy.
 A fact which should be self evident from the word ‘public.’
 Nor is there any article of the human rights act that qualifies a right to privacy in public.

 So to get to the point, if you are stood on the street, any street, (or stood in your own home or garden) then you have a right to film whomever and whatever you like.
 You do not need permission.
-You do need a permit.
+You don’t need a permit.
 You don’t even have to give a reason.
 You are totally within your rights to record the police with or without their knowledge whenever and for whatever.
 And unless you are obviously and persistently using the camera to harass and intimidate, no offence is created – nor can one be reasonably suspected – just by taking a mobile phone out of your pocket and pointing it at the police.